Skip to main content

 Retry & Notifications

-• Retry Attempts: Set how many times the system should retry a failed delivery.
+• Retry Attempts: Set the number of times the system should retry a failed delivery.

 • Failure Notifications: Optionally notify your team via email or SMS when a delivery fails consistently.